env0/env0-import-variable-plugin/README.md

 ## Requirements

-The ENV0 API KEY and SECRET with access to the target environments.
+The plugin uses the env0 API to fetch the output values from another environment.
+Therefore, we need to declare the ENV0_API_KEY and ENV0_API_SECRET environment variables in the environment or project with access to the source environments.
+You can either use [Organization API Keys](https://docs.env0.com/docs/api-keys) or [Personal API Keys](https://docs.env0.com/reference/authentication#creating-a-personal-api-key)
 * `ENV0_API_KEY`
 * `ENV0_API_SECRET`

-The plugin uses the env0 API to fetch the output values from another environment.

 ## Inputs